AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

         - check_mode

             - type of data: enum
             - required or not:  no
             - default value: 0
             - description：bisection mode, CheckOutput means that only the result is bisected.
 CheckPerLayer means bisection layer by layer.

         - check_rtol

             - type of data: float
             - required or not:  no
             - default value: 1e-5
             - description：this parameter is effective when the --compiler.check parameter is 1.
 This parameter is the relative error parameter.

         - check_atol

             - type of data: float
             - required or not:  no
             - default value: 0
             - description：this parameter is effective when the --compiler.check parameter is 1.
 This parameter is the relative error parameter.

         - check_cosine_simularity

             - type of data: float
             - required or not:  no
             - default value: 0.999
             - description：this parameter is only valid when the --compiler.check parameter is 3.
 This parameter specifies the tensor cosine similarity check threshold.

         - check_tensor_black_list

             - type of data: list of string
             - required or not:  no
             - default value: []
             - description：a list of tensors that are not included in the check.
 Regular expression matching is supported.

+        - enable_slice_mode

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Enable slice mode scheduling strategy, which can greatly reduce the amount of ddr swap data to improve performance in some cases.

+        - enable_tile_mode

+            - Data type: bool
+            - Required: No
+            - Default value: false
+            - Description: Enable tile mode scheduling strategy, which can greatly reduce the amount of ddr swap data to improve performance in some cases.

+        - enable_data_soft_compression

+          - Data type: bool
+          - Required: No
+          - Default value: false
+          - Description: Enables software compression of NPU submodels in compiled.axmodel, which can reduce the size of compiled.axmodel, but will increase model loading time.

         - input_sample_dir